-One of the objectives must identify the "product(s)" or "deliverable(s)" of the Practicum, for example, a research report, program implementation plan, program evaluation plan, community health curriculum.
-One of the objectives must be a presentation to the relevant audience for the Practicum project, which will usually be within the Practicum Organization.
+The two "Products" or "deliverables" of the Practicum must be included in the objectives, for example, a research report, program implementation plan, program evaluation plan, and community health curriculum.
+One of the objectives can be a presentation to the relevant audience for the Practicum project, which will usually be within the Practicum Organization.